colmanivan/docker_nvidia_cuda_lab01/README.md

 Hello, My name is Iván Colman, I am from Argentina.

-I received my Systems Graduate from La Plata National University (UNLP) in 2021.
+I have a degree in Systems from La Plata National University (UNLP) in 2021.

 ## Get in touch.
 [linkedin - www.linkedin.com/in/ivancolman](https://www.linkedin.com/in/ivancolman/)